This article, first published in the International Piper, discusses the various properties of a skin bag that the piper should be aware of.

 Such bags do not absorb readily moisture but tend to retain it, consequently in hot dry areas this type of bag is very suitable because it keep the reeds in as near peak playing condition as possible.
 But, should climatic conditions be hot and humid it is possible that the natural moisture in the air will turn to water, thus causing trouble to the reeds.
 In such conditions the use of a bag-dressing with drying properties plus a water-trap is desirable.

 Pipers who live in very hot and dry areas may even find it necessary to treat their pipe bags (inside) with a dressing which has an oily base to keep as much moisture within the bag as necessary.
 Should such a course have to be taken, it is then advocated that the material for the bag be made of hide and the bag dressing contains lanoline.

 Another water-hazard which can occur is when the warm moisture laden air condenses in the drones, due to cold, wet conditions.
 (While in vey cold dry areas the problem can be an immediate drying-out of the reeds, especially if the bagpipe has been blown indoors in an equable temperature).
-The water can help to combat the moisture-condensing problem, particularly if the long tube type is fitted because moisture will be condensed inside the tube, consequently when the air passes through the reeds and up the drones it will be in a much drier condition.
+The water-trap can help to combat the moisture-condensing problem, particularly if the long tube type is fitted because moisture will be condensed inside the tube, consequently when the air passes through the reeds and up the drones it will be in a much drier condition.

 Thus, it can be seen that the bag and bag dressing have an important part to play in obtaining good bagpipe sound.
 No piper should ever be troubled with wet reeds, but it is a fact that the problem of over-dryness in some climatic conditions is a very difficult one to overcome remembering, of course, that the bagpipe is a highly individual instrument and what is good for Tom, is not necessarily good for Dick, or Harry, even if they live in the same climatic conditions.